 As gas prices and environmental awareness rise, many downtown residents and commuters see the advantages of using a moped or motorcycle to get around.
 The DDA provides many dozens of motorcycle/moped and scooter parking spaces free of change in designated areas throughout the DDA district.
 For specific locations, see the interactive parking map.

-As part of its commitment to supoprt to support transportation initiatives that make it possible to work or live downtown without a car, in 2008/9 the DDA began its sponsorship of Zipcars in downtown.
+As part of its commitment to support transportation initiatives that make it possible to work or live downtown without a car, in 2008/9 the DDA began its sponsorship of Zipcars in downtown.
 The number of downtown vehicles has grown to 10, and many dozens more on UM campus.
 To join or learn more, visit the Zipcar Ann Arbor website.

 General Motors introduced its fleet of car share vehicles to downtown Ann Arbor in early 2016.
 Maven now has 10 car share vehicles available for use in the downtown area.
 To join or learn more, visit the Maven website.